Back to Insights

 Case Study: AI in Healthcare

 AI is transforming healthcare by enabling predictive analytics and personalised medicine.
 Recent breakthroughs include AI systems that can predict disease outbreaks and tailor treatment plans to individual genetic profiles.
-These advancements significantly improve patient outcomes and healthcare efficiency.
-In 2026, a notable case involves AI-driven diagnostics in oncology, which have helped reduce diagnosis times by 40%, showcasing the potential of AI in improving healthcare delivery.

 On this page